bcmi/Object-Placement-Assessment-Dataset-OPA/README.md

 ## Dataset Extension

 Based on the foregrounds and backgrounds from OPA dataset, we additionally synthesize 80263 composite images and annotate their binary rationality labels.
 We refer to the extended set as OPA-ext, which includes 28455 positive composite images and 51808 negative composite images.
-Note that the labels in OPA-ext are relatively more noisy than OPA dataset.
+The labels in OPA-ext are relatively more noisy than OPA dataset.
+Note that the foregrounds/backgrounds in OPA-ext have overlap with those in OPA test set, so using OPA-ext to augment OPA training set could lead to unreasonably high performance on OPA test set due to foregrounds/backgrounds leakage.
 With the same data format as OPA, the OPA-ext dataset is provided in [**Baidu Cloud**](https://pan.baidu.com/s/1GTGwISKJIIp1HZ5AYJSH4w?pwd=fogy) (access code: fogy).

 ## Prerequisites